spoons-and-mirrors/subtask2/README.md

 This plugin intercepts OpenCode's synthetic message and replaces it with something better:

 1. **Per-command `return` prompt** — Give specific instructions for what the main agent should do with the subtask result
+2. **`parallel`** — Spawn additional subtasks alongside the main command, all running concurrently
-2. **Global fallback** — Even without `return`, replace the generic prompt with one that encourages critical thinking
+3. **Global fallback** — Even without `return`, replace the generic prompt with one that encourages critical thinking
-3. **`chain`** — Queue follow-up prompts that execute sequentially after the subtask completes
+4. **`chain`** — Queue follow-up prompts that execute sequentially after the subtask completes

 ## Installation